Best Yoga For Runners

 Butterfly (Baddha Konasana)

-After a long run, unlock tight hips and increase flexibility with the transformative power of butterfly pose (Baddha Konasana).
+After a long run, unlock tight hips.
+Increase flexibility with butterfly pose (Baddha Konasana).

 This relaxing seated pose is great for recovery after intense activity.
 It stretches the inner thigh psoas and improves lower back mobility.

-To do this pose, sit comfortably on a flat surface.
-Then, gently bring your feet together like wings.
-This instantly eases tension in stress-prone areas.
+To do this pose, sit on a flat surface.
+Then, bring your feet together like wings.
+This eases tension in stress-prone areas.

 Unlock the potential of your feet and ankles with a gentle stretch.
-Allowing them to slowly separate like pages in an open book.
-For those seeking more comfort, use a block or bolster to ease into it while keeping the spine straight and aligned.
+Allowing them to separate like pages in an open book.
+For those seeking more comfort.
+Use a block or bolster to ease into it.
+While keeping the spine straight and aligned.

 Happy Baby (Ananda Balasana)

-Ideal for concluding a session or following a tough pose like downward dog, this pose gently opens the hips.
+Ideal for concluding a session or following a tough pose like downward dog.
+This pose opens the hips.
 It also relieves neck and lower back discomfort.

-To practice happy baby, begin by lying on your back with your legs bent at the knees and feet resting slightly apart on the floor.
+To practice happy baby, begin by lying on your back.
+With your legs bent at the knees and feet resting apart on the floor.
 Take a slow deep breath while reaching down towards your ankles or feet.

-Gently draw them in until you feel comfortable.
-Ensuring that you’re engaging with the muscles of your back while keeping a relaxed tension between your thighs.
+Draw them in until you feel comfortable.
+Ensuring that you’re engaging with the muscles of your back.
+While keeping a relaxed tension between your thighs.
 This will help to keep the posture comfortable so there isn’t any added strain on the body.

 Remain in this position for up to five minutes or until you feel ready to move out of it.